• Home

 Let Your Customers Know What To Do

-When writing your copy, use power words that make searchers click the link.
+When writing your copy, use powerful words that make searchers click the link.
 Some of these words include active phrases like, make an appointment, call now, and buy now.
 When you give your customers directions on what to do, they follow.
 A strong and clear CTA gives prospects the nudge they need to take the next step.

 Your Ads Should Contain Relevant Search Phrases